hamoudi8080/ViaEventManagmentSystem/README.md

 # Domain-Driven Design (DDD)

-Domain-Driven Design is a backend-focused approach, leveraging concepts and implementations from Clean Architecture and Hexagonal Architecture.
+The project is backend-focused,where leveraging concepts and implementations from Clean Architecture and Hexagonal Architecture.
 The goal is to build a clean, long-term sustainable core for the application.

 ## Architectures and Software Design